Stivaros/blog/content/blog/respect-your-toolbox/index.md

 ## The Benefits of this Approach

 When faced with a problem, two things need to come together for resolution.
 On one side, an understanding of the problem itself and, on the other, an understanding of how we can solve the problem.
-Developers will recognise this pattern from their support tickets, understanding how to reproduce a bug is necessary before implementing a solution.
+Developers will recognise this pattern from their support tickets; understanding how to reproduce a bug is necessary before implementing a solution.

 If I know how to wield a hammer and the problem asks me to put a nail into a block of wood, I'm confident about my ability to solve this problem.

-If I know how to wield a screwdriver and the problem asks me to put a nail into a block of wood, I know that a) I can fix this problem and b) am aware that a proper solution is within my capabilities.
+If I know how to wield a screwdriver and the problem asks me to put a nail into a block of wood, I know that a) I can fix this problem and b) I am aware that a proper solution is within my capabilities.

 If, however, I know how to wield a spirit level and am asked to complete the same task, I am at a loss.
 Firstly, I cannot solve this problem.
 Secondly, I do not even know how I can go about solving it.